I‘ve been reading a lot lately about how one method or the other is best for getting out of debt.

 - Put all your debts in order from the smallest balance to the largest.

-- Pay the minimums on all of your debts.
+- Pay the minimum on all of your debts.

 - Put any extra money towards paying off the smallest debt first.